 What are some differences between a nymph and a larva?

 • Nymph looks like a smaller version of the adult, with six legs, eyes, antennae, three body parts, has wing buds but no wings.

 • Larva looks very different from the adult, often has no legs or may have additional pseudo-legs, has no wings or wing buds, may or may not have any eyes or antennae, may or may not have three defined body sections.

-Materials: puppets, script, stage, Simple Metamorphosis diagram, Complete Metamorphosis diagram.
+Materials: puppets, props, script, stage, Simple Metamorphosis diagram, Complete Metamorphosis diagram.

 LOOK AND LISTEN

 Objective: To sit quietly, observing insect behavior on the school grounds.